Flutter-gg-1/Project-3/README.md

 # Flutter UI Implementation Project

- This project about working with the Flutter framework to implement a set of user interfaces using a specific list of widgets.
-The goal is to enhance your proficiency in Flutter development and UI implementation.
+ This project focuses on utilizing the Flutter framework to create a collection of user interfaces by using a certain set of widgets.

 ## Requirements